Skip to content

 Average resolution time.
 Hours from case creation to resolution.
 Target: 20-30% reduction within 6 months.

 SLA compliance rate.
 Percentage of cases resolved within SLA targets.
-Target: 90%+ compliance.
+Target: 90%+.

 Customer satisfaction (CSAT).
 Post-interaction survey scores.
 Target: 4.0+ out of 5.0.

 Case deflection rate.
 Percentage of potential cases resolved through self-service (knowledge base, portal).
-Target: 20-30% deflection, reducing case volume and agent workload.
+Target: 20-30% deflection.
+That’s cases that never hit an agent’s queue.

 What KPIs Should You Track for Commerce Cloud?